suchasplus/mkdocs-plugin-mermaid/README.md

-# mkdocs-markdownextradata-plugin
+# mkdocs-plugin-mermaid

-A MkDocs plugin that render meraid graph to mermaid style
+A MkDocs plugin that render mermaid graph to mermaid style

 ## Installation